List of Saw characters: Dan Erickson

 Dan Erickson is an FBI agent in charge of the Jigsaw case, with Agents Peter Strahm and Lindsey Perez working under him.
 He relieves Strahm of duty following his narrow escape from a Jigsaw trap, and becomes increasingly wary of him as Strahm becomes obsessed with Jigsaw.
-When Erickson is informed by Detective Mark Hoffman that Strahm believes there to be another Jigsaw accomplice, he places a trace on Strahm's mobile phone to find him.
-He finds the phone (planted by Hoffman) at the scene of a Jigsaw game, and puts out an all-points bulletin for Strahm's arrest.
+When Erickson is informed by Detective Mark Hoffman that Strahm believes there to be another Jigsaw accomplice, he places a trace on Strahm's mobile phone to locate him.
+He finds the phone and his own FBI personnel file (both planted by Hoffman) at the scene of a Jigsaw game, and puts out an all-points bulletin for Strahm's arrest.

 In Saw VI, Erickson and Perez, whose death was faked for her protection, resume the investigation and probe Strahm's apparent link to John Kramer.
 As they uncover evidence that indicates Strahm was framed, their suspicion of Hoffman grows.
-Once their audio lab technician removes the distortion from the Seth Baxter tape, revealing Hoffman as John's accomplice, he slashes Erickson's jugular vein and stabs Perez to death.
+Once their audio lab technician removes the distortion from the Seth Baxter tape, revealing Hoffman as John's accomplice, Hoffman slashes Erickson's jugular vein and stabs Perez to death.
 Erickson is still alive as Hoffman pours gasoline over him and sets the lab on fire to destroy the evidence.